 Lucie is writer, historian, and tour guide of all things NYC.
 She founded Archive on Parade, a tour and event company that takes New York’s fascinating history out of the archives and into the streets through walking tours, lectures and community events.
 She is also the News Editor at Greenpointers, and her writing has appeared on DumboNYC.
 You can follow her on Twitter @ArchiveOnParade.

 Emily Nonko, Contributing Writer

-Emily is a Brooklyn-based writer who has covered New York City real estate, architecture and design for Brownstoner, The Wall Street Journal, Dwell and other publications.
+Emily is a Brooklyn-based writer who has covered New York City real estate, architecture and design for The Wall Street Journal, The Atlantic, City Lab, Dwell, and other publications.
 You can follow her on Twitter @EmilyNonko.

 Annie Doge, Celebrity News Writer

 Annie is a NYC-based writer focused TV, lifestyle and pop culture.
-When she isn’t reporting on Taylor Swift’s latest move, she can be found searching out and snapping photos of the latest trends in food and fashion.
+When she isn’t reporting on Taylor Swift’s most recent move, she can be found searching out and snapping photos of the latest trends in food and fashion.

 James and Karla Murray, Photographers